Americans in Germany: Military backgrounds

 A large portion of the American-German population has a military background.
 Great numbers of American soldiers were stationed in Germany after World War II.
 The Occupation statute of 1949 set regulations for the post-war time within Allied-occupied Germany.
 Numerous American military installations were established during this time, and eventually hundreds were in place, mainly in Southern Germany.
 At the time of German Reunification in 1990, there were still about 200,000 US soldiers in Germany.
 By 2014, the number had been steadily reduced to 42,450 stationed in 38 facilities.

 During World War II General Dwight D. Eisenhower and the American War Department enforced a strict non-fraternization policy regarding contact between American military personnel and German citizens.
 After the war this prohibition was mitigated in several steps and finally abandoned in Austria and Germany in September 1945.
 In the earliest stages of the Allied occupation US soldiers were not allowed to pay maintenance for a child they admitted having fathered, since to do so was considered as "aiding the enemy".
 Marriages between white American soldiers and German women were not permitted until December 1946.

-Notable American-Germans

-Baldur von Schirach, head of the Hitler Youth.